MOHIT-GHUB/law-jurisdiction-ai/README.md

 ## ✨ Highlights

-- **Multi-agent pipeline** — intake → triage classification → *parallel* legal research → synthesized opinion → attorney referral, orchestrated with LangGraph.
+- **Multi-agent pipeline:** intake → triage classification → *parallel* legal research → synthesized opinion → attorney referral, orchestrated with LangGraph.
-- **Grounded, cited case law** — case precedents come from real CourtListener search results with **clickable links**; the opinion is instructed to cite *only* retrieved authorities, so it doesn't invent cases.
+- **Grounded, cited case law:** case precedents come from real CourtListener search results with **clickable links**.
+The opinion is instructed to cite *only* retrieved authorities, so it doesn't invent cases.
-- **Case-strength score (0–100)** — an at-a-glance read on legal merit, rendered as an animated gauge in the UI and an SVG donut in the PDF.
+- **Case-strength score (0-100):** an at-a-glance read on legal merit, rendered as an animated gauge in the UI and an SVG donut in the PDF.
-- **Smart triage / early exits** — politely bows out of out-of-scope matters (no identifiable defendant, incident outside the US, criminal-only, or likely time-barred) instead of inventing an answer.
+- **Smart triage / early exits:** politely bows out of out-of-scope matters (no identifiable defendant, incident outside the US, criminal-only, or likely time-barred) instead of inventing an answer.
-- **Real-time streaming** — responses stream over WebSocket with a live typing indicator.
+- **Real-time streaming:** responses stream over WebSocket with a live typing indicator.
-- **Professional PDF reports** — generated from an HTML/CSS template via WeasyPrint (matter caption, score gauge, linked authorities, attorney cards).
+- **Professional PDF reports:** generated from an HTML/CSS template via WeasyPrint (matter caption, score gauge, linked authorities, attorney cards).
-- **Safety & privacy by default** — prompt-injection guard, OpenAI moderation, Redis rate limiting, and PII redaction (SSNs, cards, emails, phones) *before* anything is stored or sent to the LLM.
+- **Safety & privacy by default:** prompt-injection guard, OpenAI moderation, Redis rate limiting, and PII redaction (SSNs, cards, emails, phones) *before* anything is stored or sent to the LLM.
-- **Demo mode** — flip one env var to serve realistic mock legal data so the app never breaks on stage, even without external API keys.
+- **Demo mode:** flip one env var to serve realistic mock legal data so the app never breaks on stage, even without external API keys.

 ---